nathfavour/three-dimensional-computing/software/trifactory_engine.md

 The Trifactory Engine is a low-level software engine that serves as the core translational layer between conventional binary computing and three-dimensional trinary computing.
 It enables efficient execution of resource-intensive applications by dynamically determining optimal representation and processing methods for data.

+**Important**: The Trifactory Engine is a purely software-based solution that runs on standard hardware with no specialized components required.
+It acts as a smart abstraction layer that enables three-dimensional computing capabilities on conventional binary computers.

 ## Core Capabilities

 ### Dynamic State Management